The Cornwall We Want

 Cleaner kinder environment

-by Nannybee, almost 4 years ago
+by Nannybee, over 4 years ago

 The most obvious thing during early lockdown was the clean air and the quiet.
 As we start coming out of lockdown littering has increased (not holidaymakers but locals) the air is getting back to polluted levels and traffic has increased.
 Better and safer cycling routes together with a reliable frequent public transport to encourage people to leave their cars at home.
 Make it easier to move around the county whether for work or pleasure.
 I fancy it's all pipe dreams